-Her work has been sold in Canada, USA, and Mexico, and has been exhibited at the George Gardiner Museum of Ceramic Art.
-Audrey has received numerous awards from the Ontario Arts Council, and has taught the sculpture program at the Art Gallery of Ontario, as well as the children and adult pottery classes at the Royal Ontario Museum.
+Audrey’s work has been sold in Canada, US, and Mexico, and has been exhibited at the Gardiner Museum.
+She has received numerous awards from the Ontario Arts Council, and has taught the sculpture program at the Art Gallery of Ontario, as well as the children and adult pottery classes at the Royal Ontario Museum.
 Currently, she instructs and develops programs at the Gardiner Museum and workshops at various Toronto District schools.

 Audrey works regularly with children to create murals through VIBE Arts, an award-winning charitable organization committed to providing children and youth in under resourced communities.
 She has also been teaching adult and children classes at the Avenue Road Arts School since 2005.

-This course offers an introduction to various hand-building and wheel-throwing techniques.
-Students will also explore slip casting and press moulding using existing moulds, as well as glazing techniques using earthenware clay.
+This course offers an introduction to various clay hand-building and wheel-throwing techniques using stoneware clay.

-This course offers an introduction to various hand-building and wheel-throwing techniques.
-Students will also explore slip casting and press moulding using existing moulds, as well as glazing techniques using earthenware clay....
+This course offers an introduction to various clay hand-building and wheel-throwing techniques using stoneware clay....

 111 Queen's Park